llvm/llvm-project/libcxx/docs/TestingLibcxx.rst

 Test names
 ----------

-The names of test files have meaning for the libcxx-specific configuration of Lit.
+The names of test files have meaning for the libc++-specific configuration of Lit.
 Based on the pattern that matches the name of a test file, Lit will test the code contained therein in different ways.
-Refer to the `Lit Meaning of libcxx Test Filenames`_ when determining the names for new test files.
+Refer to the `Lit Meaning of libc++ Test Filenames`_ when determining the names for new test files.

-.. _Lit Meaning of libcxx Test Filenames:
+.. _Lit Meaning of libc++ Test Filenames:
-.. list-table:: Lit Meaning of libcxx Test Filenames
+.. list-table:: Lit Meaning of libc++ Test Filenames
    :widths: 25 75
    :header-rows: 1